Skincare Ingredient Series – Hyaluronic Acid

 There are several different types look for sodium hyaluronate, hydrolysed hyaluronic acid or sodium acetyl hyaluronate on the ingredients list if you want to be sure.

 You can always ask us for a professional skincare recommendation if you’re not sure about which products might suit your skin best.

 One of the biggest advantages is that it’s well tolerated, unlikely to cause a reaction and compatible with most skin types.

 It’s not a heavy ingredient and has a lovely, light gel-like texture which makes it ideal for even oily skin – it won’t clog your pores either.

 Gentle enough for sensitive skin – always check there are no other ingredients that you could react to.

 It’s a fabulous quick fix for thirsty skin, and used every day it’ll go some way toward giving you smoother and more hydrated skin.

-The molecules aren’t large enough to penetrate deeply into your skin so any effects (unless you opt for fillers) are temporary and if you stop using the products you’ll lose the effects.
+Large molecules cannot penetrate deep into the skin so any effects (unless you opt for fillers) are temporary and if you stop using the products you’ll loose the effects.

 Talk to us and we’ll help you with the perfect treatments and homecare products for you.

 Other posts you might like